gelisam/hawk/doc/README.md

 For the list of fields, any type that is instance of [Row](https://raw.github.com/gelisam/hawk/master/src/System/Console/Hawk/Representable.hs) can be used.
 All standard data types are instance of this class.

-For the list of lines, any type that is instance of [Rows](https://raw.github.com/gelisam/hawk/master/src/System/Console/Hawk/Representable.hs) can be used.
+For the list of records, any type that is instance of [Rows](https://raw.github.com/gelisam/hawk/master/src/System/Console/Hawk/Representable.hs) can be used.
 All standard data types are instance of this class.

 Let's do some examples to better understand how this works.